 We at EduFund believe that understanding where each of the instruments makes the most sense, and the investor just doesn’t blindly follow the crowd and the trend.

-These securities can either be thematic or also depend upon the type of mutual fund or the ETF you chose.
+These securities can either be thematic or also depend upon the type of mutual fund or the ETF you choose.
 Both offer various investment options and are managed by professional portfolio managers.

 Thus, saving our time and energy in research.